Chacalbis/futsal-teamup/README.md

 Develop a version (specific branch or command argument) where active players are not retrieved from a google sheet.

-Add a more pertinent error message when an active player is not stored in players.yaml file.

 It could be interesting to develop the notation system in order to have more skills (FIFA notation system ?)

 ## Special Thank